-This document lists the recommended computer specifications for remote learning and explains why they're important.
+This document lists required computer specifications and recommended accessories and explains why they're important for your virtual learning experience.

 - Operating System: Windows 10 or the latest Mac OS X version